jayteylee/ANDIE/README.md

 ***Brightness & Contrast:*** Jake

-Accessed by : Colour menu (brightness and contrast option); Keyboard shortcut C
+Accessed by : Colour menu (brightness and contrast option); Keyboard shortcut 'C'

 Tested on many images with different colour palettes and sizes.
 Did some more in depth pixel testing by using a 3x3 pixel image and checking the calculations on the pixels.
 From this I found that there was some rounding error due to java int division, which was then fixed.
 Testing on a greyscale image showed some strange behaviour, the lightest values turning yellow.
 This was fixed with a lower bound converting anything below zero to zero.
 However I am unsure why the colour would turn yellow as all the different rgb channels in a greyscale image should be flattened.

 ----
 ***Rotate Image Clockwise:*** Jay

-Accessed by: Image menu and keyboard shortcut Ctrl + ]
+Accessed by: Image menu and keyboard shortcut 'Ctrl + ]'

 No formal testing framework was used but a variety of images with different colour palettes and sizes were used to test the implementation of the function.

 ***Rotate Image Anti-Clockwise:*** Jay

-Accessed by: Image menu and keyboard shortcut Ctrl + [
+Accessed by: Image menu and keyboard shortcut 'Ctrl + ['

 No formal testing framework was used but a variety of images with different colour palettes and sizes were used to test the implementation of the function.